critiqjo/cs733/assignment1/README.md

 ### Points of note

-* When a file is created, a random non-negative 31-bit integer is used as its initial version.
+* When a file is created, a 32-bit random positive integer is used as its initial version.
 * Versions are incremented by one on each update (do not rely on this).
 * The server maintains only the latest version of a file.